scikit-hep/pylhe/docs/source/lhe.rst

 ========================

 The Les Houches Event (LHE) format uses an XML-like structure, but the content within the ``<init>` and ``<event>`` blocks consists of whitespace-separated values designed for straightforward parsing in Fortran.
-It's first version was defined in :cite:`Alwall:2006yp`.
+Its first version was defined in :cite:`Alwall:2006yp`.
 The ``<header>`` block can contain arbitrary XML content, usually metadata or comments explaining how the events were generated.
-The following skeleton example illustrates the overall structure of an LHE file using the ``pylhe`` naming of the attributes
+The following skeleton example illustrates the overall structure of an LHE file using the ``pylhe`` naming of the attributes:

 .. code-block:: xml